-- the testing of journals, using data analytics to focus our testing on higher risk journals; - significant accounting estimates.
-In addition to the estimates discussed above in respect of property valuations, we will also consider any other provisions and accruals; and - any unusual transactions or one-off transactions, including those with related parties.
+- assessing the controls in relation to the financial reporting process and the posting of journals; - the testing of journals, using data analytics to focus our testing on higher risk journals; - significant accounting estimates.
+In addition to the estimates discussed above in respect of property valuations, we will also consider any other material provisions or accruals; and - any unusual transactions or one-off transactions, including those with related parties.